revisit-studies/reVISit-studies.github.io/docs/tutorials/react-stimulus.md

 ```

-In the config file, we will pass the data as a parameter to the React component.
+In the config file, we will set parameters for the BarChart component.
 The parameters contain data and selectedIndices.
 Both are decoded in the above code and used to create the stimulus.

+The parameters are an object; you can change the format to suit your needs.

 ```javascript
  "barChart": {
             "meta": {